caz002/caz002/README.md

 ## Hi there! 👋

 I am @caz002.
-I love designing and building innovative user experiences, and am looking for career opportunities to develop my skills.
+Love designing and building innovative user experiences.
+Would love to help out on any projects!

 ## Recent Activity
 <!--START_SECTION:activity-->